moumitar3/Linear-Regression---Sales-and-Advertising/README.md

 To solve this problem, we have used historical data of investment and sales value and we have prepared our dataset.
 Next we have created a Linear Regression model and fitted the dataset with the model.
 After testing the model, we have saved the model for future use.
-Finally, we have integrated the model with a GUI, in this project we will create a tkinter GUI.
+Finally, we have integrated the model with tkinter GUI.

 ![Sales Estimater](https://user-images.githubusercontent.com/77183445/108729554-a8842c80-7550-11eb-8319-1e9611c9e8ec.png)